OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

 We start of with actual tools that we are using in our legacy stack.
 Our organization had prior in-depth front-end work done in our legacy application.
 We have had a set of tools already in use and we decided to continue the trend and reuse things that have been deployed.
-That being said you might pick a different set of tools especially if you are starting with testing completely a new.<br />
+That being said you might pick a different set of tools especially if you are starting with testing completely anew.<br />
 **So here is our tool set:**
 {% assign toolz = page.test_tools %}
 <div class="container">